top of page

 Dr Lee Beach, former pastor and now an Assoc.
 Professor at McMaster Divinity College in conversation on gender, women in leadership, culture and Christianity.
-This is Episode 4 on #womeninministry by the Local Churchology Podcast.
+This is Episode 4 of 7 on #womeninministry by the Local Churchology Podcast.
 See my YouTube Playlist for the full conversation.

 Q: What is your journey on views of gender roles?